 The UCI Libraries is committed to offering our users a safe, welcome place conducive to studying and working.
 We know that some users come to the Libraries for quiet concentration however others come to work collaboratively with their peers.
 We strive to provide a balance of spaces to support multiple activities.
 In order to offer the best mixture of spaces the Libraries is constantly assessing the usage of its spaces.
-In 2020 we will be conducting a pilot using Occuspace to help users find a space in Langson Library that meets their needs and help us measure space usage in the building.
+We are currently conducting a pilot using Occuspace to help users find a space in our buildings that meet their needs and help us measure space usage.

 Frequently Asked Questions

 Why is UCI Libraries doing this?

 This pilot not only allows our users to find places to study and do other work, but will help us plan for possible improvements to our current spaces by providing data on usage.